micahwoods/micahwoods.github.io/_posts/2019-01-28-a-golfers-paradise.md

 ![karuizawa bunker](/img/karuizawa_bunker.jpg)
 <small><strong>Karuizawa GC has some of the best playing conditions in all of Japan.
 This is a bunker at the practice area.</strong></small>

 > Of course the penalty of publicity could not be entirely avoided even in peaceful Karuizawa: he was continually recognized and pointed out; had to spend most of his time signing autographs, which he always did with excellent grace ...; and, of course, the Golf Club was thoroughly stirred, having its best caddies ready and a big group of onlookers at the first tee.
-Every day he sent his daily cablegram to Mary, who is to join him in Tokyo in a couple of months; he is a taking a house there for the time being as he wants to get to know the Japanese and have a lot of golf.
+Every day he sent his daily cablegram to Mary [Pickford], who is to join him in Tokyo in a couple of months; he is a taking a house there for the time being as he wants to get to know the Japanese and have a lot of golf.

 ![shuzenji arai](/img/shuzenji_sepia.jpg)
 <small><strong>A view out the window of the Arai ryokan in Shuzenji, a hot spring town in the mountains of the Izu Peninsula.</strong></small>